IE-bank-team/ie-bank-infrastructure/modules/machine-learning-services/workspace/compute/README.md

 ### Parameter: `machineLearningWorkspaceName`

 The name of the parent Machine Learning Workspace.
-Required if the template is used in a standaluno deployment.
+Required if the template is used in a standalone deployment.

 - Required: Yes
 - Type: string